 Picture yourself driving down the highway, focused on where you’re headed, when suddenly the driver next to you swerves, crashing into your vehicle, which then veers into a third car.
 Or you’re backing out of a parking space when another driver absent-mindedly slams right into the rear of your car.
 Or you’re at a stop light when your foot slips off the brake pedal and you roll forward, tapping the car in front of you.

-Every car crash is different, but in any crash situation, what you do afterward can have as much impact as the collision itself.
+Every car crash is different, but in any crash situation, what you do after an accident can have as much impact as the collision itself.
 Knowing how to handle the aftermath of an accident can help you avoid additional stress during what is already a difficult moment.
 Here’s what to do immediately after a crash.

 Regardless of whether you were at fault, the same procedures should be followed after a crash.
 All drivers involved have to abide by relevant laws.
 For example, never leave the scene of an accident.
 If you do this, it’s considered a “hit and run” and aside from being irresponsible, it’s also illegal in most jurisdictions.
 Depending on the circumstances and location of the crash, leaving the scene of an accident can be considered a traffic infraction, a misdemeanor, or a felony, with legal repercussions to match.